openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/18_annotations.rst

     abstract class A {} // compile-time error

-Repeatable annotations are not supported, i.e., an annotation cannot be applied to an entity more than once):
+Repeatable annotations are not supported, i.e., an annotation cannot be applied to an entity more than once:

 .. code-block:: typescript
    :linenos: